 The term originated in the latter part of the nineteenth century and is attributed to one of the first psychotherapists, the French philosopher and medic, Pierre Janet.
 The titles of the artworks are quotes from an early twentieth century medical textbook.

 I began work on these around 1997, they are not all linked especially to the idea of dissociation but rather to any form of unusual or intense state.
-Many from the first series were featured in Exhibit A magazine in 2000 but I did not issue prints until several years later and then went on to complete a second series.
+Many from the first series were featured in Exhibit A magazine in 2000 but I did not make prints until several years later and then went on to complete a second series.
 All of the images are derived from a single collection of early photographs.
-More recently I created a set using recently-posed photographs (Dissociation New Series).
+More recently I created a small set using recently-posed photographs (Dissociation New Series).